-To work with dataframes, it is exceedingly helpful to know how to refer to rows and columns.
-The next set of commands gives examples.
+To work with dataframes, you must know how to refer to rows and columns.
+We discuss how to do this in this section.
 Generally, you can refer to the rows and columns in a dataframe using dataframe.name[rows,columns].
 This convention of rows -comma- columns is standard in R.